 (2) Develop a checklist of items for school districts to consider when updating their policy and procedures.
 Requires the office of the superintendent of public instruction to:

 (1) Survey teacher-librarians, principals, and technology directors to understand how they are currently integrating digital citizenship and media literacy education in their curriculum; and

 (2) Create a web-based location with links to recommended successful practices and resources to support digital citizenship, media literacy, and internet safety.

 As technology becomes more prevalent, students must learn how to safely, ethically, responsibly, and effectively use technology.
-This bill enables students, parents or guardians, teachers and other school employees, administrators, volunteers, and community representatives to engage in an ongoing discussion on safe technology use, Internet use, digital citizenship, and media literacy.
+These companion bills enable students, parents or guardians, teachers and other school employees, administrators, volunteers, and community representatives to engage in an ongoing discussion on safe technology use, Internet use, digital citizenship, and media literacy.